jadebustos/workshop-rhel8-edge/04-requirements-hypervisor.md

 > ![TIP](icons/tip-icon.png) If we want to speed up the deployment we can connect to the virtual machine console and select the **Install Red Hat Enterprise Linux 8.5**.
 If not before deploying the server the iso will be checked and this will take more time.
 >
 > ![BOOT](imgs/rheledgeboot.png)

+Once the deployment has finished you can use ssh to connect to the RHEL for Edge server using the ip you configured and the user **core** with password **edge**.